w3hc/gov-docs/web3-setup.md

 Go to [MetaMask](https://metamask.io/) official website, download and install it.

-It is recommended to properly back up your MetaMask, so just follow the instructions and you'll be fine.
+It is recommended to back up your MetaMask, so just follow the instructions and you'll be fine.

 ## Optimism